claudio-silva/cloudflare-fullstack-starter/README.md

 Cloudflare gives you remarkable power at the edge, but it isn’t a traditional hosting platform.
 Most mainstream web frameworks don’t run on Workers out of the box, and adapting them to Cloudflare’s request-driven runtime can feel unfamiliar if you’re used to environments that hide the wiring.
 That early friction slows down the part you actually care about: building something new.

 Agentic coding helps, but unfamiliar runtimes are still a weak spot.
-On platforms like Cloudflare, agents rarely succeed on the first attempt.
+When developing for platforms like Cloudflare, agents rarely succeed on the first attempt.
 They burn cycles rebuilding boilerplate, fixing type and lint errors, debugging auth flows, smoothing out theme flicker, tweaking configs, and juggling multi-environment setups — all the fragile infrastructure work that slows real development.
 And every new project means repeating the same setup steps.

 This starter removes that overhead entirely.
-From the moment you create a project from this template — or even ask your coding agent to install it for you — you begin with a fully working, production-grade foundation:
+From the moment you create a project from this template — or even ask your coding agent to install it for you — you begin with a fully working, production-ready foundation:

 - **Complete Auth Flow** — Sign up, email verification, login, logout, profile management, powered by [Better Auth](https://www.better-auth.com/)
 - **Database Ready** — [Cloudflare D1](https://developers.cloudflare.com/d1/) with migrations, used for auth but extensible